-For the first two weeks back after half term (6th June until 17th June) we are very excited to hand over to the world famous Durrell Wildlife Conservation Trust, the Jersey based conservation organisation.
+The world famous Durrell Wildlife Conservation Trust, the Jersey based conservation organisation have provided all the information on Chough re-introductions which you can find here.
 This is a brilliant opportunity to look at wider conservation as Durrell have teams that work all around the world!
-During the two weeks Durrell will be concentrating on the Birds on the Edge project they are involved in, looking at land management to provide habitat for re-introduced Choughs.
+This has been put together by the Birds on the Edge project, which looks at land management to provide habitat for re-introduced Choughs.

-This is a great chance for your pupils to expand their knowledge, with the chance to speak to other people working in environmental conservation.
-Whilst bringing in new birds to think about, the Durrell team will carry on with the topics set out for LIVE.
+This is a great chance for your pupils to expand their knowledge, whilst bringing in new birds to think about, the Durrell team will add to the topics covered by LIVE.

 Gerald Durrell founded the Durrell Wildlife Conservation Trust with the mission to ‘save species from extinction’.
-The Durrell team are going to focus on their Chough project Birds on the Edge, which supports the active management of Jersey’s coastland to restore populations of birds and bring back the red-billed chough to the Island.
+The Birds on the Edge team support the active management of Jersey’s coast land to restore populations of birds and bring back the red-billed chough to the Island.

 The red-billed chough became extinct in Jersey around 1900.
 This exciting programme of habitat restoration on the Island’s coastline will once again provide these wonderful birds with a suitable home.

 - To return the red-billed chough to its former home

 - To become a flagship and focus for the state of the natural environment in Jersey.